Shopify vs WooCommerce

-On the other hand, things are way easier with WooCommerce.
-It allows you to adjust your product page URL in a finger snap right inside WooCommerce settings.
-So in this first round of the Shopify vs WooCommerce SEO battle, the winner comes to WooCommerce.
+- WooCommerce allows you to adjust your product page URL in a finger snap right inside WooCommerce settings.

 Both WooCommerce and Shopify give the green light to blog setup, including basic SEO practices such as title, headings, or meta description.